 ” Plastic contamination is a well-documented hazard to wildlife and its prospective effect on human beings is a growing location of medical research study,” Finger stated.

-” The only practical option is to decrease plastic production and usage while enhancing waste management to stop this product entering our oceans in the very first location.”
+” The only practical option is to decrease plastic production and usage while enhancing waste management to stop this product by entering our oceans in the very first location.”